tankenyuen-ola/comfyui-wanvideo-scheduler-loop/README.md

 2. Set mode to "sequential"
 3. Skip any problematic schedulers using the boolean inputs
 4. Connect **scheduler** output to your WanVideo sampler
+5. Connect **current_combination** to save node filename prefix
-5. Note the **total_combinations** value
+6. Note the **total_combinations** value
-6. Set ComfyUI batch count to this number
+7. Set ComfyUI batch count to this number
-7. Queue batch and let it run through all schedulers
+8. Queue batch and let it run through all schedulers
+9. Each output file will be automatically named with the scheduler used

 ### For Parameter Optimization:
 1. Add **WanVideo All Parameters Loop** node